Self-Care for Sports Moms: Interview with Sara Robinson

 That’s the thing I hear the most, especially with parents with teenage athletes, is there is no time.
 So how do you create that time?

 Answer: So this tip I can’t take credit for.
 It’s from Laura Vanderkam.
 She does a lot with time management and she has a book called 168 hours: You Have More Time Than You Think.
 Basically what she suggests is look at your week as 168 hours as opposed to 24 hours in a day.
-If you look at the week, you’ll see, “Ok, I have 168 hours,” if you spend 49 hours sleeping, you’re at work 45 hours, maybe you’re commuting 10, you’re driving kids 10 to 20 hours, whatever it might be, you probably still have time.
+If you look at the week, you’ll see you have 168 hours.
+If you spend 49 hours sleeping, you’re at work 45 hours, maybe you’re commuting 10, you’re driving kids 10 to 20 hours, whatever it might be, you probably still have time.

 It’s a way to realize, “Okay, there’s time in there.
 I just have to figure out where it is.
 Am I wasting too much time on social media?
 Am I laying in bed doing nothing when I should get up, or could get up, and do some journaling or some stretching or just sit quietly?”